Interview by Arto Lehtinen and Marko Syrjala

 Did you hear about what happened in the area …?

-But in the sad way, one person died afterwards at the hospital as some heavy equipment had hit him on the head…
+But sadly, one person died afterward at the hospital as some heavy equipment had hit him on the head…

 Oh, from the stage?

 Something like that I think and also about 40 people got injured in some way or another.

 Now, has that happened before, has anything happened like that in the country before?